snowplow/snowplowanalytics.com/_posts/2018-03-20-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 Huge thanks to our former intern, [Guilherme Pires][colobas], for laying the foundations for this release.

 <h2 id="split">3.
-Splitting up the different JARs</h2>
+Dedicated artifacts for each platform</h2>

-As we become multi-cloud and support a growing number of different platforms, it is becoming increasingly important to split the different artifacts according to their targeted streaming technology, in order to:
+As we go multi-cloud and support a growing number of different platforms, it is becoming increasingly important to split the different artifacts according to their targeted streaming technology, in order to:

 1. Keep the JAR sizes from getting out of hand
-2. Prevent a combinatorial explosion of different source and sink technologies requiring testing (e.g. Kinesis source to Google Cloud PubSub sink)
+2. Prevent a combinatorial explosion of different source and sink technologies requiring testing (e.g. Amazon Kinesis source to Google Cloud PubSub sink)

 Therefore, from this release onwards, there will be five different artifacts for the Scala Stream Collector, and five for Stream Enrich.